Taking care of those who have taken care of us. There are a range of services and support to help with your health and wellbeing.

 Help if you're disabled

-You may qualify for reduced price travel with a disabled person's travel pass or disabled person's railcard, you may also want to look at the Blue Badge scheme, which provides a badge so you can park in marked parking spaces closer to the place you're visiting.
+You may qualify for reduced price travel with a disabled person's travel pass or disabled person's railcard.
+You may also want to look at the Blue Badge scheme.
+This provides a badge so you can park in marked parking spaces closer to the place you're visiting.

 You can also find out about any financial help you may be able to get.

-You can take a look at our disabilities and sensory impairment section to get more information.
+You can take a look at our disabilities and sensory impairment section to get more details.

 Register with a doctor and dentist

 You’ll need to register with a GP and dentist close to where you live.
-You can search to find a GP and find a dentist.
-Once you’ve found one close to you, you can give them a call to register and book an appointment.
-Remember to tell them that you've served as this will help your GP to better understand any health conditions and refer you if appropriate to dedicated services for ex-forces.
+You can search to find a GP and find a dentist online.
+When you register, tell them that you've served in the forces.
+This will help them to better understand any health conditions you may have.
+It'll also make sure they refer you to services for ex-forces if needed.

 Support for people with physical injuries